 3. Immunotherapy – Please see below

 4. Surgery for Nasal Obstruction – A simple clinic procedure called radiofrequency turbinate reduction (RTR) can be performed under local anesthesia to relieve nasal obstruction resulting from swollen turbinates for the long term.
-This painless procedure aims to shrink swollen turbinates using electrical energy. (please see under Commonly Performed Clinic Procedures)
+This is usually painless procedure aims to shrink swollen turbinates using electrical energy. (please see under Commonly Performed Clinic Procedures)